keshcss/IP-Ping-Verify/README.md

         - Ping statistics for 192.168.50.2:
           Packets: Sent = 4, Received = 4, Lost = 0 (0% loss),
         - In this case if Loss = 0, Host is unreachable
+- Now that we have gotten all the outcome, we can do a "arp-a" command in our command prompt/terminal/windows powershell.
+- This will list the IPs discovered (Successful Ping and Request Timeout) , and its subsequent MAC address